Peter de Reyna - Electric and Upright Bass

 He attributes his highest set of skills to that of the overarching genre of Metal.
 As a member and primary contributor to countless projects and collaborations, he is considered a master and integral piece of the genre's future.
 With fluency and a hunger to push musical limits, he performs live in countless musical settings as an electric bassist.

-Pete also works within the industry as an Artist Manager, Co-ordinator, and Label Assistant for Octane Entertainment.
+Pete also works within the industry as the guiding force behind De Reyna Artist Management.

 In his spare time, Pete loves winter mountaineering, reading, and conversation.